 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A pharmacist is a healthcare provider and medication expert.
-They ensure your medications are safe and appropriate for your needs.
-Some pharmacists may also:
+They make sure your medications are safe and the right ones for your needs.
+Some pharmacists also:

 Advertisement